How to Optimize Your Devices for Maximum Speed and Efficiency

 - Clears memory

-- Stops unnecessary processes
+- Stops unnecessary background processes

 - Refreshes the system

-A simple restart can improve performance instantly.
+A simple restart can instantly improve performance and keep your device running at its best.

 ✔ 11.
 Remove Bloatware